Peter Clines: Early life

 Clines was raised in Cape Neddick, Maine, where his love of storytelling was apparent from a very young age.
 While in third grade, he used his handwriting practice paper to pen his first story, Lizard Men From the Center of the Earth.
 Clines continued telling stories as a kid, sometimes using Micronauts and Star Wars figurines to create scenes, and other times in writing.
 As a self-professed "comic geek", Clines created hero characters all through grade school.
 He submitted various comic book scripts to Marvel Comics.
 At age 11, he received his first professional rejection letter from Jim Shooter, the then editor-in-chief at Marvel.
 Clines describers it as "a very personal, very polite and professional" rejection letter.
 Being taken seriously as a young writer, first by Shooter and then by Marvel's Tom DeFalco, who also sent an encouraging and helpful rejection letter a few years later, encouraged Clines to continue working on his craft.

 Clines graduated from University of Massachusetts, Amherst in 1991 with a degree in English Literature.
 As a student, he worked as a local roadie crew for traveling bands.

-After a 16-month stint selling men's suits, he moved to San Diego and began working as a props master.
-He worked, among others, on Chairman of the Board (1998), Psycho Beach Party (2000), and Veronica Mars (2004).